Victory closer, divisions deepen in Syria opposition

 Haitham al-Maleh, a former judge, broke away from the SNC to launch the "Council for the Syrian Revolution".

 "I don't differ with the Syrian National Council over their vision, but over their tactics.
-I'm different in that I'm working on the ground, and they're just theorising," he told Reuters.
+I'm different in that I'm working on the ground, and they're just theorizing," he told Reuters.

 Burhan Ghalioun, the SNC's former leader, said news of the SNC's plans to form a transitional government had created "a competitive dynamic" among those who want a role.